-What is Probate?
+What Is Probate?

-Tips for Starting Probate
+Tips for Personal Representatives

 Secure Tangible Property Early OnThis means anything you can touch, such as silverware, dishes, furniture and artwork.
 Once probate formally begins, you will need to determine accurate values of each piece of property, which may require appraisals, so they can be distributed properly.
 If property is passed around to or taken by family members before you have the opportunity to take an inventory, this will become a difficult, if not impossible, task.
-To avoid problems, hold off on all distributions and secure property as soon as you can, even if you do not begin probate or the inventory process immediately.
+To avoid problems, hold off on all distributions and secure property as soon as you can after a loved one’s passing, even if you do not begin probate or the inventory process immediately.
 Of course, this does not apply to gifts your loved one may have made while they were alive, which are not considered part of their estate.

 Take Your TimeYou do not need to take any other steps immediately.
 It’s important that you and your family have time to grieve.
 Most financial matters can wait, with one exception: Social Security should be notified within a month of death.
 If SS checks are issued following death, you will need to return them.
-(For more on Social Security’s death procedures, visit https://www.ssa.gov/pubs/EN-05-10008.pdf.)
+(For more information on Social Security’s death procedures, read How to Handle Social Security Benefits When a Senior Dies.)

 Filing the will for probate soon after death will help prevent drawing out the entire process.
 Some states require that a will be filed with the probate court within 30 days of death.
 Take the time to grieve, but don’t risk additional stress and costs with a lengthy delay.

 Consult an AttorneyWhen you’re ready, meet with an attorney to review the steps necessary to administer the estate.
-Bring as much information as possible about finances, taxes and debts.
+Bring as much information as possible about your loved one’s assets, taxes and debts.
 Don’t worry about putting the papers in order first; the lawyer will have experience in organizing and understanding confusing financial statements.
 Many families strive to avoid the probate process, but trying to navigate things on your own can become tricky very quickly and have serious implications down the road.
 A short consultation can determine whether probate is necessary, assess if there may be any problems or contentions, and offer priceless peace of mind.